basham/swit-workshop-rxjs/README.md

 # Reactive Components with RxJS

-Workshop for Statewide IT 2019, Indiana University.
+Workshop for [Statewide IT Conference](https://statewideit.iu.edu/) at Indiana University

+October 28, 2019

 ## Description